aolle/aolle.github.io/_pages/about.md

 # Workshops

+During my role as a Solutions Architect at Red Hat, I've had the opportunity to design various workshops tailored to our clients' needs.

-Please, visit the [Workshops](/workshops) section to learn more about the products and work done.
+Visit the [Workshops](/workshops) section for more information.

 # Publications